Meldiron/tmstats/README.md

 ## 👋 Introduction

 TMStats is a medal tracker that shows overview of all Trackmania medals an user achieved.
-The website allows user to share campaign or daily maps medals with anyone.
+The website allows user to share campaign, weekly, or daily maps medals with anyone.

 Project focuses on multiple aspects and features:

-- [x] Track of the day (TOTD) medals in yearly view
+- [x] Track of the day (TOTD) medals
-- [ ] Campaign medals in season view
+- [x] Campaign medals
+- [x] Weekly shorts medals
-- [ ] Custom map medals in list view
+- [ ] Custom map medals
 - [ ] Gamified achievement & quests system

 As of right now, project has no business model and is fully free and open-sourced.
-Project generates expenses, and business model might be added in the future.
+Project generates expenses, and business model may be added in the future.

 ## 🤖 Tech Stack